Carlos-Bernalte/Maze-Solver-Python3/README.md

 # A1_11
-This repository is destined to be the place of work for "Intelligent systems" class of Informatics Engineering  of UCLM 2020/2021
+This repository is destined to be the place of work for "Intelligent Systems" class of Informatics Engineering  of UCLM 2020/2021

 # Wilson's algorithm
 Wilson’s algorithm uses loop-erased random walks to generate a uniform spanning tree — an unbiased sample of all possible spanning trees.<br>